szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 `loggingProgram` will end up being a new program in the augmented free monad `F[C, ?]` consisting of instructions from our original `F` algebra interleaved with instructions to log these `F` instructions as events.

-Note that no processing of the event logging takes place.
+Note that no processing of the event logging takes place at this point.
 Compare this with the `CommandCapture` interpreter above.

 Proceeding, we create an interpreter `C ~> M` to our target monad `M`.
 This is also straightforward.